galgalim/learn-gfx-hal/book/src/03_clear_the_window.md

 context they can only be "signaled" or "unsignaled".

 The big difference between a fence and a semaphore is that semaphores are for GPU to GPU synchronization.
-When once part of a graphics pipeline (such as presentation to the swapchain) depends on another part of the pipeline (such as command buffer processing), then you describe that dependency to the GPU using a semaphore.
+When one part of a graphics pipeline (such as presentation to the swapchain) depends on another part of the pipeline (such as command buffer processing), then you describe that dependency to the GPU using a semaphore.